 Excessive sweating, or hyperhidrosis, affects up to 3% of Americans.
-To explore your best treatment options, contact Crane Dermatology.
-Men and women in Wilmington, North Carolina, can call the office or book an appointment online to find out about how to manage this chronic and sometimes embarrassing condition.
+To explore your best treatment options, contact Atlantic Dermatology.
+Men and women in Wilmington, Clinton, Shallotte, Burgaw and Whiteville, North Carolina, can call the office or book an appointment online to find out about how to manage this chronic and sometimes embarrassing condition.

 Hyperhidrosis is excessive sweating under your arms or on the palms of your hands or soles of your feet.
 The condition may begin in early adolescence and continue throughout life if it goes untreated.

 Sweating too much can make you self-conscious.
 It can also cause stains on clothes and make you feel uncomfortable in professional, romantic, and other relationships.
 In some cases, sweating can be so severe that you experience dysfunction shaking other people’s hands and in holding objects, such as a phone or a pen.